MatthewBrower/matthewbrower.github.io/_posts/2017-08-03-Instacart-Data-Analysis.md

 Once I had a full dataset stored within one object in R, I was able to begin querying and investigating reorder habits.

+---

 Although I explored a few extra questions during the hackathon itself, this post focuses on two of the more interesting ones:

--   What's the relationship between repeat purchases and the order in which items were placed in the basket?
+-   What's the relationship between repeat purchases (at the item level) and the order in which items were placed in the basket?
--   At what point is it nearly certain that a firt-time item is in someone's basket?
+-   At what point is it nearly certain that a first-time item is in someone's basket?

 Many users in the data were still fairly new, and that can interfere with repeat purchasing questions.
 In addition, some orders had hundreds of items in the basket, and we weren't interested in studying super-large baskets.
 As a result, we limited baskets to only include: